picoCTF/ansible-roles/roles/multihost_docker/README.md

 ## Docker resource reaper

 [docker-reaper](https://github.com/picoCTF/docker-reaper) is installed and enabled as a systemd service + timer.
-By default it runs every minute, removing on-demand cmgr containers and networks (`label=cmgr.dynamic=true`) more than an hour old — this keeps a busy worker clean of finished challenge instances.
+By default it runs every minute and does two sweeps: it removes on-demand cmgr containers and networks (`label=cmgr.dynamic=true`) more than an hour old, keeping a busy worker clean of finished challenge instances, and then evicts unused images once the image store's filesystem passes 80% full, down to 70%.
 Configurable via [role variables](#docker-reaper-settings).

+Image eviction is safe under cork's registry design: an evicted image is at worst a re-pull from zot on the next placement.
+Container cleanup also backstops cork itself — a worker purged with `worker-remove`, or orphaned by a `clean_upgrade` on the orchestrator, leaves its containers running, and this sweep is what reclaims them.

 ## Usage